nvohra0016/nvohra0016.github.io/_portfolio/portfolio-2.md

 </div>

 <div align = "center">
-Simulation created by the author of this article using MATLAB and Blender
+Simulation created by the author using MATLAB and Blender
 </div>

 <br>